wenjietseng/wjt-website-archived/experiments.md

 ---

 ## WELCOME to the User Study of FingerMapper!
 Thank you for participating our study.
 First, I would introduce what FingerMapper does and how to interact with it.
-The next step would be sign up the consent form and provide your demographic data through the link in part B. Finally, please read all the information in part C carefully before you start the study since our study would be remote.
-The instructions in part C would guide you to setup the study.
-Grab a cup of tea and let's go!
+The next step would be the setup and instructions for the study.
+Please read all the information in part B carefully before you start the study since our study would be remote.
+Finally, sign up the consent form through the link in part C and download the apk.
+I will then send you the user number.
+Let's go!

-## A. FingerMapper and the Purpose of this Study
+## A. FingerMapper and the purpose of this Study
 FingerMapper is a finger mapping technique that allows users to control arm interaction inside Virtual Reality (VR) using small finger motions.

 ### Four techniques
 - Direct: the virtual arms would follow the direction of your index finger.
-The shape of your finger is mapped 1-to-1 to the bending and shape of your arm.
+The shape of your finger is mapped one-to-one to the bending and shape of your arm.
 You can control and bend the arms by simply bending your fingers.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/msqmXK2s9TI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-- Attach: there is a ray casting through the direction of your index finger.
-Bending your index finger inwards can retract the virtual hand closer to your shoulder.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jJP5CqXA3hw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - Physical hand: the virtual hand is your physical hand, which is a 1-to-1 hand tracking.